clydemcqueen/flock2/README.md

 * opencv-contrib-python 3.4.3.18
 * transformations 2018.9.5

+TODO remove Python OpenCV dependency

 ### 3. Set up your ROS environment

-[Install ROS2 Bouncy Bolson](https://github.com/ros2/ros2/wiki/Installation) with the `ros-bouncy-desktop` option.
+[Install ROS2 Crystal Clemmys](https://github.com/ros2/ros2/wiki/Installation) with the `ros-crystal-desktop` option.

 If you install binaries, be sure to also install the [development tools and ROS tools](https://github.com/ros2/ros2/wiki/Linux-Development-Setup#install-development-tools-and-ros-tools)